vcokltfre/tutorial-v2/docs/tutorial/beginner/01-setup.md

 !!!
 Warning

     There are almost no circumstances under which your bot will ever need the `Administrator` permission.
 If you do not absolutely need it, you should not have it, as bots with administrator can destroy servers in seconds by deleting channels, mass-banning members, and a multitude of other unpleasant actions.
+For more info about this please read [this tip about bot permissions](../../tips/permissions.md).

 In the end your permissions should look like this: